eelstork/L3/Doc/L3/New working notes/2 - Functions.md

 Stack<Stack<Scope>> store
 ```

-The naming is... not so good
+The naming is... a work in progress.
+But for now

+- everything that is stored, let's call it 'store'
+- a single stack of scopes, this will be referred as a 'frame'